m4xiJo/quantum/README.md

 ___
 ## Installation
 1. Extract the master to `\public\themes\` of your Redmine folder.
-2. The theme is yet in a **pre-release state**, which means, currently precompiled CSS isn't included in the master, and you will have to compile the CSS from `application.sass` file in `stylesheets` folder yourself, using any SASS compilation tool.
+2. The theme is yet in a **pre-release state**, so yes... it's still clunky...
 ___
 ## Customization
 The theme was developed using SASS, which you can customize and recompile, with tools like e.g. [Koala](http://koala-app.com/), in order to modify the colours and general style.